How to get support with Assistive Technology

 Assistive Technology Group Sessions

-- Notetaking Supports - Talking notes at third level is very different from taking notes at second level because, unlike secondary school teachers who rely mostly on textbook teaching, university professors tend to "freestyle" a lot of their information, especially during lectures.
+- Notetaking Supports - Taking notes at third level is very different from taking notes at second level because, unlike secondary school teachers who rely mostly on textbook teaching, university professors tend to "freestyle" a lot of their information, especially during lectures.
 For students with a difficulty with notetaking strategies, and keeping up with the hectic pace of notetaking within lectures, there are a range of technology supports that aim to alleviate and reduce the need for extensive written notes.
-In this group session, the Assitive Technology officer will introduce an wide range of tools (for both PC and Mac), and apps for mobile technology that can be easily adapted to make this task easier to complete.
-For more information of notetaking technologies, please click on this link to view our support page.
+In this group session, the Assitive Technology officer will introduce a wide range of tools (for both PC and Mac) and apps for mobile technology that can be easily adapted to make this task easier to complete.
+For more information on notetaking technologies, please click on this link to view our support page.